findingsov/cashu-mint-docs/docs/05-Security/setupauthprovider.md

 ## Keycloak Setup

-### Set up and Deploy
+### Set Up Docker
+1. Make sure you have docker and docker-compose installed.

-1. For the docker-compose.yml file and .env file in your keycloak folder.
+2. Locate the docker-compose.yml file and .env file in your keycloak folder.

-Set up .env file with passwords, etc.
+3. Set up .env file with passwords, etc.
 ```
 POSTGRES_DB="keycloakdb"
 POSTGRES_USER="keycloakadmin"